liferay/liferay-docs/userGuide/en/chapters/17-using-the-control-panel.markdown

 #### LDAP Options Not Available in the GUI [](id=ldap-options-not-available-in-the-gui-liferay-portal-6-2-user-guide-16-en)

-Although most of the LDAP configuration can be done from the Control Panel, there are several configuration parameters that are only available by editing `portal-ext.properties`.
-These options will be available in the GUI in future versions of Liferay Portal but for now they can only be configured by editing the properties file.
+Although most of the LDAP configuration can be done from the Control Panel, there are several configuration parameters that are only available by adding to your Liferay server's `portal-ext.properties` file.
+These options may be available in the GUI in future versions of Liferay Portal but for now they can only be configured by editing the properties file.

-If you need to change any of these options, copy the LDAP section from the `portal.properties` file into your `portal-ext.properties` file.
+If you need to change any of these options, copy the LDAP section from Liferay's `portal.properties` file into your `portal-ext.properties` file.
 Note that since you have already configured LDAP from the GUI, any settings from the properties file that match settings already configured in the GUI will be ignored.
 The GUI,